 George Frederick RAMSDALE: Notes

-The Regimental Medal Roll shows that "Private RAMSDALE, George F" of the Tank Corps, regimental number 77079 was
+The Regimental Medal Roll shows that "Private RAMSDALE, George F" of the Tank Corps, regimental numbers 8669 and 77079 was

-- discharged Sunday, 16 February 1919 (cause of discharge - surplus to military requirements (not having suffered impairment since entry into the service) - Paragraph 392 of King's Regulations 1912 (XVIA) - see below;
+- discharged Sunday, 16th February 1919.
+Cause of discharge "surplus to military requirements (not having suffered impairment since entry into the service)", paragraph 392 of King's Regulations 1912 (XVIA) - see below;

 - a private in the South Stafford Regiment regimental number 8669